NahidEbrahimian/paint-pix2pix-tensorflow/README.md

 - In Google Colaboratory with 12GB ram

-- For all datasets, Model trained on 5K images of training set and in 40k steps
+- For all datasets, model trained on 5K images of training set and in 40k steps

-- For training:
+For training:

 1-  You can run `pix2pix-cGAN-on-maps-dataset.ipynb` file